Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Supplementary Note 2 -- Proof of Theorem of the main text

-\begin{proof} Using Lemma~\ref{probability_uneq} and Boole's inequality, we can place an upper bound on the probability for the expression involving the $\mathcal{W}_1$-distance between distributions and then impose a condition that this probability is sufficiently small:
+Thus, $K = \left\lceil 2 \frac{T^2}{\epsilon^2} \log \left( \frac{2BL}{\delta} \right) \right\rceil$.
+Multiplying it by $BL$ gives us the total number of measurements. \\ \\ \textit{Classical Shadows:} Using Lemma~\ref{probability_uneq} and Boole's inequality, we can place an upper bound on the probability for the expression involving the $\mathcal{W}_1$-distance between distributions and then impose a condition that this probability is sufficiently small:

 For any fixed $i \in [B]$, the number of measurements $K$ for constructing shadow array is chosen such that:

 with failure probability $\frac{\delta}{B}$.

 Using Lemma~\ref{huang_restatement} we can conclude that $K = \left\lceil 68 \frac{T^2 3^k}{\epsilon^2} \log \left( \frac{2BL}{\delta} \right) \right\rceil$.
 Multiplying it by $B$ gives us a total number of measurements. \end{proof}